storyteller. environmental educator. cultural preservationist.

 “…the poet offers us a space to reclaim that freedom, to persist in our own making, in our small exodus, without naming our perpetrators; where, for a moment, we too can feel the cool air wrapped around our Black bodies—and feel free to exhale.” – Mahtem Shifferaw

-Ashia (she/they) is a poet and writer born and raised in Denver, CO, unceded territory of the Arapahoe, Cheyenne and Ute peoples.
-Writing as a queer Black femme, she works to preserve, interrogate and imagine how the Black diaspora has shaped and continues to shape land stewardship in the Western hemisphere.
-She has been published in Sierra Magazine, Atlas&Alice Magazine, The Journal, Sage Magazine, Them.us, and The Hopper Literary Magazine, among others.
-She released her first chapbook, We Bleed Like Mango, in October of 2017.
+Ashia is a storyteller and environmental educator born and raised in Denver, CO, unceded territory of the Arapahoe, Cheyenne and Ute peoples.
+Writing as a queer Black femme, Ashia works to preserve, interrogate and imagine how the Black diaspora has shaped and continues to shape land stewardship in the Western hemisphere.
+Ashia has been published in Sierra Magazine, Atlas&Alice Magazine, The Journal, Sage Magazine, Them.us, and The Hopper Literary Magazine, among others.
+Ashia released a first chapbook, We Bleed Like Mango, in October of 2017.
+Their debut full length poetry collection, Heirloom, will be published in Spring 2023 with Write Bloody Publishing.

 Ashia Ajani – “My Kin”

-Do you have an inquiry regarding my doula services?
-(All services are sliding scale!)
+Do you have an inquiry regarding workshops?
+Contact me at my email below.